Jacob Allen Utley; firstname.lastname@example.org

 Stratford High School Student of the Year; 2017: was chosen by administration to represent the school as Student of the Year.

 Bridges to Belmont Scholar; 2017: received a full scholarship to Belmont University on the basis of academic merit and approval by school admissions.

-Presenter; 2017 Tennessee Junior Academy of Science: was accepted to present research paper for project Augmented Reality Mirror: Using Xbox Kinect to Overlay Realistic Organ Images in Real Time.
+Presenter; 2017 Tennessee Junior Academy of Science: was accepted to present research paper at Belmont University for project Augmented Reality Mirror: Using Xbox Kinect to Overlay Realistic Organ Images in Real Time.